Historic Zoning Commission

 Two-story frame residence with a hipped roof clad in asphalt shingles and a hipped-roof dormer on the façade.
 Exterior features brick veneer cladding on the first story and wood lap siding on the second story, with a decorative flare at the belt course.
 Brick foundation.

 1. 128 W. Glenwood Ave is a contributing resource to the Old North Knoxville National Register Historic District and local overlay.
+The application was postponed at the June 2024 meeting to allow the applicant to revise the garage placement and provide additional information.

 Applicant